Tarnishing of Silver and Copper Coins

 I find the latter method more effective and less messy.
 The sulfur/Vaseline ratio of the paste can be changed as desired, thus allowing to regulate the timing and effect of tarnishing.
 The paste is harmless and can be kept and used for fairly long periods.

-TARNISHING COPPER COINS
+HOW TO TARNISH COPPER COINS

 Tarnishing of copper coins can be achieved by the following methods:

-1) Acetic acid or Vinegar Method: the coins are spotted with acetic acid or vinegar, producing verdigris.
+1) Acetic Acid or Vinegar Method: the coins are spotted with acetic acid or vinegar, producing verdigris.

-2) Sulfur method:
+2) Sulfur Method:

 Below are the pictures of an 18th century jetton which was cleaned by Ammonia bath first and then tarnished with Sulfur method.

-Jetton Before Being Cleaned
+A Jetton Before Being Treated

 3) Potassium Sulfide Method: the potassium sulfide (K2S, potassium sulfuratum) method can be used on copper coins that have become too bright by necessary cleaning.
 An aqueous solution of potassium sulfide with a concentration of 1:5 is prepared.
 The dissolving takes several minutes.
 The copper coins are immersed into this solution for a short time, for a fraction of a second.